AlanLuu/lox-go/doc/os.md

     - `list[0]` and `list[1]` contains the read and write ends of the pipe respectively
 - `os.pipeBin()`, which returns a list containing two file objects in binary mode that are connected to each other through a pipe, where reading from the read end returns data that is written to the write end
     - `list[0]` and `list[1]` contains the read and write ends of the pipe respectively
+- `os.read(fd, numBytes)`, which reads at most `numBytes` bytes from the specified integer file descriptor into a buffer and returns that buffer
 - `os.remove(path)`, which removes the file or empty directory at the specified path string
     - If the directory is not empty, a runtime error is thrown
 - `os.removeAll(path)`, which removes the file or directory at the specified path string